 Teaching Health Humanities.
 Co-editors Olivia Banner, Nathan Carlin, and Thomas Cole.
-Under contract, Oxford University Press.
+New York: Oxford University Press, 2019.

-Special issue on science and animation.
-Discourse: Journal for Theoretical Studies in Media and Culture 37, no. 3 (Fall 2015).
-Co-editors Olivia Banner and Kirsten Ostherr.
+Olivia Banner and Kirsten Ostherr, co-editors, Special issue on Science and Animation, Discourse: Journal for Theoretical Studies in Media and Culture 37, no. 3 (Fall 2015).

 “Immunizing the Social Network: Neoliberal Public Health and the ‘Troubled Teen’ in Digital Media.”
 Endemic: Essays in Contagion Theory, ed.
 Kari Nixon and Lorenzo Servitje, 95–120.
-New York: Palgrave Macmillan, in press.
+New York: Palgrave Macmillan, 2017.